PM’s speech, unfurling Tricolour part of mellowed down Independence Day celebrations

 This year there would be only 250 invitees as opposed to the 900 to 1,000 every year.

-The final list would be prepared by the Ministry of Defence, a report in the Indian Express said.
+The final list would be prepared by the Ministry of Defence, a report in The Indian Express said.

 Except for the NCC cadets, this year children will not take part.
 The staff would be present with PPE kits and there will be several sanitisation points, the report also added.